playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 # JSX over the wire

+/
+Even in the earliest days of React the idea of representing your HTML code in a JavaScript file was established.

-// TODO: Talk about Next.js' pre-RSC SSR story and how shipping VDOM state enabled
+/ TODO: Talk about Next.js' pre-RSC SSR story and how shipping VDOM state enabled
 // TODO: Talk about how this is powered by a similar boundary system as Suspense (only between loading states and not)

 # Async components